The Android Platform Security Model (2023): Implementation

 \item \textbf{Protected Confirmation}, also introduced with Android 9.0~\cite{url-android-protected-confirmation}, partially mitigates [T.A4] and [T.A6].
-In its current scope, apps can tie usage of a key stored in Keymaster or Strongbox to the user confirming (by pushing a physical button) that they have seen a message displayed on the screen.
+In its current scope, apps can tie usage of a key stored in Keymint or Strongbox to the user confirming that they have seen a message displayed on the screen by pushing a physical button.
 Upon confirmation, the app receives a hash of the displayed message, which can be used to remotely verify that a user has confirmed the message.
 By controlling the screen output through TEE when protected confirmation is requested by an app, even a full kernel compromise (without user cooperation) cannot lead to creating these signed confirmations. \end{itemize}